 - We will limit the number of people in the building and waiting area to maintain social distancing and our staff will be wearing masks until restrictions are eased.

 - Please wear a mask during your visit but do not wear gloves.
-Your temperature will be taken, and a series of questions asked prior to entering the building.
 You will be given hand sanitizer.